sidkhosla/PDF_watermarker/README.md

 # PDF_watermarker
-This a pdf watermark automation project
+This is a basic PDF combiner/Watermarker script.